toomuchio/plex-nginx-reverseproxy/README.md

 UFW or other firewall:
 * Deny port 32400 externally (Plex still pings over 32400, some clients may use 32400 by mistake despite 443 and 80 being set).
+* Adding `allowLocalhostOnly="1"` to your Preferences.xml, which will make Plex only listen on the localhost, acheving the same thing as above.